-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description 6th Grade Science 6 N/A 1 year No Signature Required The sixth grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
+Course Name Grade Level Credit Course Length Registration Prerequisite Course Description 6th Grade Science 6 N/A 1 year No Signature Required None The sixth grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
 In addition to developing laboratory skills, students will be given a foundation in basic science concepts, vocabulary, graphing, data analysis, measurement, and math application.
 Students will investigate biological, physical and earth science concepts throughout the year.
 All units are aligned with the Colorado Academic Standards.
-Areas of study will include: Light & Matter, Thermal Energy, Weather, Climate, Water Cycle, Plate Tectonics, Natural Hazards and Cells & Development.
-7th Grade Science 7 N/A 1 year No Signature Required The seventh grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
+Areas of study will include: Cells & Body Systems, Weather, Climate, Kinetic Energy and Heat.
+7th Grade Science 7 N/A 1 year No Signature Required None The seventh grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
 In addition to developing laboratory skills, students will be given a foundation in basic science concepts, vocabulary, graphing, data analysis, measurement, and math application.
 Students will investigate biological, physical and earth science concepts through-out the year.
 All units are aligned with the Colorado Academic Standards.
 Areas of study will include Chemical Reactions, Properties of Matter, Matter and Energy Cycling, Biodiversity, Ecosystems, Natural Resources and Human Impact.
-8th Grade Science 8 N/A 1 year No Signature Required The eighth grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
+8th Grade Science 8 N/A 1 year No Signature Required None The eighth grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
 In addition to developing laboratory skills, students will be given a foundation in basic science concepts, vocabulary, graphing, data analysis, measurement, and math application.
 Students will investigate biological, physical and earth science concepts through-out the year.
-All units are aligned with the Colorado Academic Standards and taught at a pace that supports the student's learning.
-Areas of study will include Forces, Waves, Energy, Earth in Space, Genetics, Natural Selection and Common Ancestry.
+All units are aligned with the Colorado Academic Standards.
+Areas of study will include: Energy, Force & Motion, Waves, Universe, Solar Systems, Earth History and Biological Evolution.
+Get a Clue (6) /Crime Scene Investigation (7-8) 6-8 N/A 1 semester No Signature Required None Do you like good mysteries, solving puzzles, and watching true crime shows?
+Using science and clues to find the answer?
+If so, Forensic Science; Crime Scene Investigation is for you!
+This class will introduce students to the science of solving crimes using many skills.
+Forensic science is the application of science to those criminal and civil laws that are enforced by police agencies.
+It is a practice that incorporates various areas of science and technology.
+Students will learn about forensic science practices such as observation Skills, investigation process, types of evidence, photography, fingerprinting, blood types, blood pattern analysis, document analysis, and more.
+With relevant content, engaging explorations, and hands on activities, students will learn the science behind solving crimes.